Kubatbekkk/rs-school-react/README.md

 [x] turn the App.tsx into a class component
 [x] add React-Router version 6.
 Add header which shows the current page.
 Also add pages “About Us”, “404”.
 If user will input unknown route into url – application should redirect to “404”.

-[x] save input data to localStorage when Home component unmount [x] retrieve saved input data from localStorage when Home component mount [x] render cards on Home component with many elements
+[x] create Search input component and render it on Home [x] save input data to localStorage when Home component unmount [x] retrieve saved input data from localStorage when Home component mount [x] render cards on Home component with many elements

 [x] create tests for components and functions
+[x] move types to separate file
+[x] explicit types coverage
+[x] create and fill PR